cynthiateeters/poem-starter/README.md

 - **Agent Mode** - For building features and generating code (uses more tokens)
 - **Edit Mode** - For modifying existing code across files

+📚 **Need help with prompts?** Check out `docs/copilot-prompts.md` for specific prompts and examples for each specification!

-Document your experience in `copilot-collaboration.md` using the template provided in `copilot-collaboration-template.md`.
+Document your experience in `copilot-collaboration.md` using the template provided in `docs/copilot-collaboration-template.md`.
 Keep it simple - just 3-5 key interactions showing which mode you used and what you learned.

 Reference your files using `#file:` syntax (e.g., `#file:project-goals.md`) to give Copilot context about your specific project.